 Restate purpose of your study here with your research questions.
 In your second paragraph, introduce your findings.
-Note that findings are determined from your research questions, not your interview questions if this is a qualitative study.
+Note that findings are determined from your research questions, not your interview questions.
+Qualitative studies can have a few as three themes or as many as five or six themes.
+In general, qualitative studies do not have themes that number in excess of nine or ten.